rosiecakes/sturdy-palm-tree/README.md

 * step 11

  * unclear which path to use - or both? or? :c
+ * at some point before we try localhost:8000 for the first time we need to `python manage.py makemigrations` and `migrate`
  * webrack returns this, guessing because we define routesConfig later on:
 ```
 Version: webpack 1.13.1